BADA is the leading trade association for the fine art, design and antiques community. Read our guide to caring for antiquarian books.

-This can be prevented with a regular application of a mild leather dressing such as Marney’s Conservation Dressing
+This can be prevented with a regular application of a mild leather dressing, such as Marney’s Conservation Dressing.

-Always test on an inconspicuous area of the book, apply very lightly at first and never use on sheep or reversed calf, to avoid damaging the suede-like finish.
+Apply very lightly at first and never use on sheep or reversed calf, to avoid damaging the suede-like finish.

 Bright natural light will fade antiquarian books over time and accelerate the drying process.

-U.V. resistant window filters or closing curtains on bright days will help protect your collection.
+U.V. resistant window filters, or closing curtains on bright days, will help protect your collection.

 Handling antiquarian books

-Always support the front cover when opening an antiquarian book, never leave it dangling by its own weight.
+Always support the front cover when opening an antiquarian book.
+Never leave it dangling by its own weight.

 Never pull a book from a shelf by putting a finger on the headcap at the top of the spine.